Glucocorticoid: Medical uses

-Therapeutic use

 Glucocorticoids may be used in low doses in adrenal insufficiency.
 In much higher doses, oral or inhaled glucocorticoids are used to suppress various allergic, inflammatory, and autoimmune disorders.
 Inhaled glucocorticoids are the second-line treatment for asthma.
 They are also administered as post-transplantory immunosuppressants to prevent the acute transplant rejection and the graft-versus-host disease.
 Nevertheless, they do not prevent an infection and also inhibit later reparative processes.
 Newly emerging evidence showed that glucocorticoids could be used in the treatment of heart failure to increase the renal responsiveness to diuretics and natriuretic peptides.
 Glucocorticoids are historically used for pain relief in inflammatory conditions.
 However, corticosteroids show limited efficacy in pain relief and potential adverse events for their use in tendinopathies.

 Replacement

 Any glucocorticoid can be given in a dose that provides approximately the same glucocorticoid effects as normal cortisol production; this is referred to as physiologic, replacement, or maintenance dosing.
 This is approximately 6–12 mg/m^{2}/day of hydrocortisone (m^{2} refers to body surface area (BSA), and is a measure of body size; an average man's BSA is 1.9 m^{2}).